parameshwar-arroju/RecapTube/README.md

 5. Start the frontend development server by running `npm start` in the `client` directory.
 6. Access RecapTube in your web browser at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to RecapTube, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or inquiries about RecapTube, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 ---